Nazgûl, the Black Gate, and other fantastic stories from the Lord of the Rings

 Mortal Combat with the Nazgûl

 For those of you who have enjoyed the tales from J.R.R.
 Tolkien's Lord of the Rings tales, the excerpts provided here are but a handful of the incredible storytelling episodes found in his books.
 I include a few of them here as a reference that I and others like you can read aloud to others who would like to hear these words, and take them to heart.
 It is my belief that there is more REAL history in the telling of these stories than most will ever imagine.
 My sense of them is that Tokien relived his experiences in the Great War on the Western front from 1914 to 1918 and folded them into the tales of the Norsemen, and the Crusaders that are much more familiar to those of us who have studied history.
-Most of us who have served in the military see people like many we came to know in our service overseas, particularly in times of crisis.
+Most of us who have served in the military see people in these tales that are very much like many we came to know in our service overseas, particularly in times of crisis.

 (Library and Archives Canada Photo, MIKAN No. 3636763)